jennraeross/dnd-homebrew/vulcan.md

 |     9th      |     *Creation, Flame Strike*     |

 ### Bonus Proficiencies
-When you adopt this Divine Domain at 1st level, you gain proficiency with heavy armor, smiths tools, and warhammers.
+When you adopt this Divine Domain at 1st level, you gain proficiency with heavy armor, martial weapons, and smiths tools.

 ### Bonus Cantrips
 Also at 1st level, you gain the *Green Flame Blade* and *Mending* cantrips if you don't already know them.
 For you, these cantrips counts as cleric cantrips.

-### Channel Divinity: *[Name]*
+### Channel Divinity: *Forge of Creation*
 At 2nd level, you gain this additional Channel Divinity option.
+As a bonus action, a weapon or tool with which you have proficiency forms in your hand.
+On subsequent turns, you may use your bonus action to change the form of the weapon or tool.
+The created object disappears after a number of hours equal to your proficiency bonus.

 ### [6th Level Features]